 EventName parameter of the

 For such strings, you should provide their localized representation, but specify the configuration's default language for them explicitly.
-Otherwise, when working in a multi-language configuration, if a user having the English user interface commits a transaction and afterwards a user with the French user interface commits the transaction anew, then the content of the accounting registry records gets changed, which is not acceptable.
+Otherwise, when working in a multi-language configuration, if a user having the English user interface commits a transaction and afterward a user with the French user interface commits the transaction anew, then the content of the accounting registry records gets changed, which is not acceptable.

 You should document such pieces of code with comments that clarify the reason you used